Travis T. Tygart, Chief Executive Officer

 Travis T. Tygart became USADA’s Chief Executive Officer in September of 2007.
 Having originally joined USADA in 2002, he has also served as the Director of Legal Affairs and as Senior Managing Director & General Counsel, during which time he prosecuted cases on behalf of clean athletes before the American Arbitration Association and the Court of Arbitration for Sport.

-As CEO, Tygart works closely with the USADA Board of Directors to carry out the organization’s mission of preserving the integrity of competition, inspiring true sport, and protecting the rights of clean athletes.
+As CEO, Tygart works closely with the USADA Board of Directors to carry out the organization’s mission of standing with athletes to champion their right to clean sport, inspiring true and healthy sport, and promoting the integrity of sport.
 Tygart has also reached out and made himself available to many Olympic athletes, embracing them as an essential part of the fight against doping.

 Having originally joined USADA in 2002, Tygart was actively involved in drafting the USADA Protocol for Olympic Movement Testing, and has testified on the use of performance-enhancing drugs in sport in front of various Committees of the U.S. Congress, including the Senate Committee on Foreign Relations.
 Internationally, Tygart has testified in front of Committees of the European Union, the German Parliament, and the French Senate about the issues surrounding doping in sport and creating effective anti-doping policy.